isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-An `span<T>` object does not own its elements and is so small that it can be passed by value.
+A `span<T>` object does not own its elements and is so small that it can be passed by value.

 ##### Note

-Passing an `span` object as an argument is exactly as efficient as passing a pair of pointer arguments or passing a pointer and an integer count.
+Passing a `span` object as an argument is exactly as efficient as passing a pair of pointer arguments or passing a pointer and an integer count.

 **See also**: [Support library](#S-gsl).